Published September 26, 2022. Last Updated 6 months ago

 The downside: If you're printing these on 8.5"x11" paper and putting them in a binder, you may end up with a planner that's too big to carry around comfortably.

-Cognitive Surplus Honey Bee Undated Yearly Planner
+Cognitive Surplus Woodland Undated Yearly Planner

 Head Office: Oregon, USA

-Designed in Oregon and assembled responsibly in China, the planner is shipped in compostable packaging and has a carbon-neutral shipping and operations process.
+Designed in Oregon and "assembled responsibly in China," the planner is shipped in compostable packaging and has a carbon-neutral shipping and operations process.
 Cognitive Surplus as a whole is dedicated to reducing its environmental impact by keeping its operations as close to zero waste as possible, using certified fair-trade organic and recycled materials whenever possible, and eliminating Styrofoam and plastic from its shipping processes.

 The downside: While the Cognitive Surplus planner gets a high environmental ranking, it doesn't offer any extras in terms of intentionality and goal setting, the paper is on the thinner side, and, at 4.75"x8", it's smaller than some of the other planners on this list.
+Also, unlike the previous design I recommended from this company—which is no longer available—this one features a lay-flat softcover rather than stitched binding, likely making it non-recyclable.

-Beatific 12-Month Happy Planner (Dated or Undated)
+Beatific Customizable Daily Happy Planner (Dated or Undated)

 Head Office: New York, USA